Best Cross-Platform Note-Taking Apps (2026): 8 Tested

 Offline Capability

-Best offline.
-Obsidian, Joplin, Logseq, Standard Notes.
-All four work fully offline because the canonical copy is local; sync is a separate concern.
+Obsidian, Joplin, Logseq, and Standard Notes are the best offline choices because the canonical copy is local and sync is a separate concern.

-Online-required.
-Atlas AI Q&A (cached PDFs render offline; the AI layer needs a server).
-Google Keep on the web; the mobile clients cache recent notes.
+Atlas AI Q&A is online-required because the AI layer needs a server, although cached PDFs can render offline.
+Google Keep also needs the web for full functionality, while mobile clients cache recent notes.

 For users who travel without reliable connectivity, the local-first tools are the safest default.
 For users who live in coffee shops with Wi-Fi, the cached-offline tools are usually sufficient.